jazzband/Watson/README.md

 ### log

-Display each recorded session during the given timespan.
+Display each recorded frames during the given timespan.

-By default, the sessions from the last 7 days are printed.
+By default, the frames from the last 7 days are printed.
 This timespan can be controlled with the `--from` and `--to` arguments.
 The dates must have the format `YEAR-MONTH-DAY`, like: `2014-05-19`.